 WNC requires all WNC directors and top-tier managers to sign the Declaration of Ethical Management; in 2023 all of the aforementioned personnel signed the declaration.
 WNC also requires all new employees and major suppliers to sign the company's Code of Ethical Conduct, making a commitment not to offer or accept any bribes or illegal profits in any other form; all new employees in 2023 have signed the code.
-We also require employees who directly deal with or exert substantial influence over customers, suppliers, and contractors (including high-level executives, sales personnel, PMs, all employees of the purchasing unit, supplier quality management unit, general affairs unit and the facility unit, and department-level managers and above in the legal, MIS, and R&D units) to answer an named or anonymous evidence that can be and the facts of the manner, provide specific verified, such as the date
+We also require employees who directly deal with or exert substantial influence over customers, suppliers, and contractors (including high-level executives, sales personnel, PMs, all employees of the purchasing unit, supplier quality management unit, general affairs unit and the facility unit, and department-level managers and above in the legal, MIS, and R&D units) to answer an annual self-evaluation questionnaire on compliance with the Code of Ethical Conduct.
+In 2023, 2,298 WNC employees completed the survey and filled out the questionnaire, with a completion rate of 100%.